jerrymarino/iCompleteMe/README.md

 See the previous answer for how to ensure your python is built to support dynamic modules.

-### YCM does not read identifiers from my tags files
+### ICM does not read identifiers from my tags files

 First, put `let g:ycm_collect_identifiers_from_tags_files = 1` in your vimrc.